ralsuwaidi/CHQ_Backend/Readme.md

 3. Run `docker-compose up` in root dir and it will create the django and postgres apps, it will also run the web app
 1. On a web browser open localhost:33325

+## API

+The api can be accessed for the users, currently there are only basic information that can be accessed for each user (check the users/serializer).

+### Access the API

+Run the app. create a superuser and/or multiple user (use users/register).
+After creating one or multiple users head over to /users/profile and edit the data.
+The data would then be reflected at the endpont /api/users.